GalalCode/INJECTION-Mounjaro/README.md

             Console.WriteLine("~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~");
             Console.WriteLine(" ");
-            Console.WriteLine(" This application is intended to help all sick people calculate the required dose in a Mingaroo injection ");
+            Console.WriteLine(" This application is intended to help all sick people calculate the required dose in a Mounjaro injection ");
             Console.WriteLine(" ");
             Console.WriteLine("~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~");
         }